zeinhord/ADSC-4710-Project/README.md

 ## 📂 Repository Structure

 - **datasets/**
-  Contains the original UNSW-NB15 dataset (training and testing sets).
+  Contains the original UNSW-NB15 training dataset (testing set is too big, pls download directly from the source).

 - **notebooks/**
   Jupyter Notebooks detailing each step of the project: